spiiph/atlasgce-modules/README.md

 ## The worker role (`node`)

-The node role consists of the following elements:
+The worker role consists of the following elements:

 * The [Condor](http://research.cs.wisc.edu/htcondor/) startd service runs the individual subjobs as directed by the manager.
 * The [XRootD](http://xrootd.slac.stanford.edu/) XRootD, Cluster Management, and File Residency Management services are responsible for accessing input data files through the manager and download those that are not yet available in the cache.